Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Utah State Stats and Trends

-- Utah State has played six games, with three wins against the spread.

-- The Aggies have covered the spread twice this season when underdogs by 3.5 points or more (in four chances).
+- The Aggies have been underdogs by 3.5 points or more four times this season and have covered the spread twice.

-- Utah State's games this year have gone over the total in two out of six opportunities (33.3%).
+- Utah State's games this year have gone over the point total two times in six opportunities (33.3%).

-- In games that Utah State amasses more than 287.2 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Utah State picks up more than 287.2 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Aggies have turned the ball over 10 times this season, two more turnovers than the Rams have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.